landtco/undp-2020-rolhr/readme.txt

 NPM Build Scripts
 ****************************************************************

-	To build the scss run npm run sass.
+	To build the scss run "npm run sass".
-	TO build the js into a bundle run npm run build.
+	TO build the js into a bundle run "npm run build".
-	To build scss and js run npm run dev_watch
+	To build scss and js run "npm run dev_watch".